First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 Go with the flow.
 Trust your instincts.
 Adjust as you go.

-They open the door to a world you can only understand once you’re living in it.
+Because children open the door to a world you can only understand once you’re living it.

-6. You will grieve your old life – and the old version of you
+6. As a new mum, you will grieve the old version of you

 No one really prepares you for the loss that comes with becoming a mum.